This is not ‘Nam. This is off-roading. There are rules.

 On narrow trails, it is best to leave generous space between vehicles in case you need to pull over to allow oncoming traffic to pass.
 It is easier to find a single turnout than a turnout for several vehicles.

 On narrow trails, where vehicles headed in one direction must pull off the trail, the leader of the group that is proceeding should inform the other group how many vehicles are following.
 The last vehicle in the group that is proceeding should let the pulled over vehicles know that he is last.
-The proper hand signal for the Last Vehicle is to hold up a CLOSED HAND to signal that it is the Last Vehicle in the Group.
+The proper hand signal for the last vehicle is to hold up a closed hand to signal that it is the last vehicle in the group.
+(See illustration at the bottom of this page.)